manifold-systems/manifold/manifold-core-parent/manifold/README.md

 ## Using this project

-The `manifold` dependency works with all build tooling, including Maven and Gradle.
+The `manifold` core dependency works with all build tooling, including Maven and Gradle.
 It also works with Java versions 8 - 12.

 Here are some sample build configurations references.

->Note you can replace the `manifold` dependency with **`manifold-all`** as a quick way to gain access to all of Manifold's features.
+>Note you can replace the `manifold` core dependency with [`manifold-all`](https://github.com/manifold-systems/manifold/tree/master/manifold-all) as a quick way to gain access to all of
+Manifold's features.

 ## Gradle